Interacao-Humano-Computador/2023.2-Dominio-Publico/docs/design_avalaiacao_desenvolvimento/nivel1/storyboard/storyboards.md

 ## Tarefa 1: Acessar as Estátisticas

-A figura 1 representa o storyboard relacionado a Acessar as Estátisticas.
+A Figura 1 representa o storyboard relacionado a Acessar as Estátisticas.

 <center>